Easah Suliman: Sumgayit

 On 13 July 2023, it was reported that Azerbaijan Premier League club Sumgayit were very close to signing Suliman.
 On 21 July, Sumgayit confirmed the signing on a two-year contract.
 He made his debut on the opening game of the league on 5 August 2023, a 4–1 away victory over Sabail - playing the full 90 minutes.
 On 19 August 2023, Suliman scored his first senior professional goal in the 3rd minute in a 2–1 away victory against Gabala.

+Suliman suffered a knee injury at the start of the 2024-25 season and missed two full seasons in Azerbaijan as a result.
+Sumgayit extended his contract during this spell on the sidelines.

 International career

-Suliman has represented England at U16, U17, U18, U19 and U20 levels and was the first British Asian to captain an England side at any level.
+Suliman has represented England at U16, U17, U18, U19 and U20 levels and was the first British Asian to captain an England side at any level in official matches.
 Suliman captained England Under-16s at the 2014 Montaigu Tournament with the side finishing third overall.
 Suliman has also captained England at under-17 level against the Faroe Islands.

 Suliman was promoted to the England Under-19 side in August 2016 and played the full match in a 1–1 friendly against the Netherlands Under-19 side.
 A penalty shoot-out was held following the match with Suliman scoring the winning penalty.
 Tom Davies of Everton started the game as captain but passed the armband to Suliman after he was substituted in the 61st minute.

 Suliman started every game at centre back in England Under-19's victorious 2017 UEFA European Under-19 Championship campaign in July 2017.
 He scored the opening goal in the final, a header following a rebound off the opposition goalkeeper, in England's 2–1 win over Portugal in Georgia's Tengiz Burjanadze Stadium.

 Suliman is eligible to play for Pakistan because of his Pakistani background.
 On 18 May 2023, it was confirmed that Easah would represent Pakistan after FIFA approved the request from Pakistan Football Federation.

 On 14 June 2023, Suliman made his debut for the Pakistan national football team in a 1–0 friendly defeat to Kenya.
 On 17 June, he was selected in the Pakistan squad for the 2023 SAFF Championship which is a FIFA-sanctioned competition and would therefore tie Suliman's international future to Pakistan.
 He captained the side on his second match against Djibouti.

+After two years of injury, Suliman returned to the Pakistan squad in June 2026 and played in two friendlies against Afghanistan, both of which ended in a 2-0 win for The Falcons.